 QUALITY DECLARATION - SUMMARY

-The ABS aims to produce high quality statistics on the apparent consumption of alcohol from import clearance data from the ACBPS, excise data on Australian production from the ATO and from wine making enterprises.
-Error can arise from inaccuracies in collecting, recording and processing the data.
-However, the ABS has limited influence over error associated with data collected by external sources.
+The ABS aims to produce high quality statistics on apparent consumption of alcohol, from import clearance data from the ACBPS, excise data on Australian production from the ATO, and from wine-making enterprises.
+Administrative by-product data such as that provided by the Australian Taxation Office (ATO) and Australian Customs and Border Protection Service (ACBPS) are subject to non-sampling error which can arise from inaccuracies in collecting, recording and processing of data.
+The ABS has limited influence over error associated with data collected by external sources.

 In recognition of the inherent inaccuracy involved in estimation, apparent consumption of alcohol estimates in text and accompanying summary tables published by the ABS are rounded.
-Apparent per capita consumption of alcohol estimates are based on unrounded numbers.
+Apparent per capita consumption of alcohol estimates are calculated from unrounded numbers.

-See the Related Information tab for the list of relevant products available.
+See the Related Information tab for a list of other relevant products available.